vanandrew/wbsurfer2/README.md

 A refactor and refresh of the original [wbsurfer](https://gitlab.com/vanandrew/wbsurfer) tool.
 This version aims to support >= Connectome Workbench 2.0.

-Very much a work in progress, features are minimal and bugs are expected.
+Very much a work in progress, bugs are expected.

 ## Installation